danimal521/AKS_Workshop_Kustomize/README.md

 # You should now see UAT in the list
 kubectl get ns

-# Create a directory to hold you base image
+# Create a directory to hold your base image
 MD UAT

 # Copy the 01-pod-storage.yaml to this directory.
 This will be our "base"